Showcase

 From this, I better understood the knowledge that is embodied within language, whether that's bodily, experiential or otherwise, which set the foundation to explore the more narrative qualities of language through the film and continue the self-referential process of (re)learning.

-Share this student work
+Share this project

 Hum Dono Taxi Mein (Two of Us, In a Taxi)